 Community gardens are a great way to bond with your neighbors and improve your town.
 When everyone works together to accomplish the same goal, you’ll form lifelong friendships and make your city a better place.
 Read these 10 tips for starting a community garden so you can lead the effort to create one where you live.

 Working together is much easier when there aren’t any communication issues.
 A virtual group helps with that.
 Whether you make one on social media or start a website, invite everyone to check it out.
 They’ll find posts with the latest updates and any other information they need to know so no one feels left out of the process.

 2. Form a Budget

 New community gardens need a budget.
-You’ll have to pay for seeds and supplies, but how much money will you need?
+You’ll have to pay for seeds and supplies, money to create a Facebook ad, but how much money will you need?
 It depends on your group’s gardening vision.
 Check your personal funds or ask for donations, then plan a starting budget that stretches every dollar.
 You can always expand that budget as your group grows or gains community sponsors.